A Step by Step Guide to Airsoft for Beginners

 ● Airsoft Pistol

 These are handheld airsoft guns that can be operated with a single hand if needed.
 They are generally the smallest of airsoft guns and will almost always be found in single-shot formats.
+Check out top 5 airsoft pistols rated by our experts.

 ● Airsoft Rifle

 These are longer airsoft guns that require both hands to wield.
 These can be single-shot long-range items (as in a sniper rifle build) to automatic or selected burst fire modes.
 There is the greatest variation in rifles and most guns fall under this term.
+Here are top 5 airsoft rifles of 2022.

 ● Specialized Weapons